yufengwudcs/GTmix/README.md

 The key feature of GTmix is that it works with local gene genealogies inferred from haplotypes.
 Existing methods for admixture network inference (e.g., Treemix) uses single-site genetic variations.
 While these methods are very fast, they may lose important linkage disequilibrum (LD) information.
 GTmix works with inferred local gene genealogies from haplotypes.
 Local genealogies contain LD information.
 GTmix performs maximum likelihood inference of admixture networks from local genealogies based on the so-called "multispecies coalescent" model.
 My tests show that GTmix is slower than TreeMix.
 However, GTmix can infer more accurate networks than TreeMix even when GTmix only uses a small fraction of data compared to those used by TreeMix.

+# Input files
 There are two files needed to run GTmix.
 First, you need a file containing the local gene genealogies.
-Here is what is in the given example file (test-mat-2.hap.trees):
+Here is what is in the given example file (test-mat-2.hap.trees).
+BTW, Don't leave empty rows in input files.

 0       ((((2,6),8),(1,5)),((4,7),3))